 #3.
 No More Squealing Feedback

-All of us have had the unpleasant experience of having a PA system feedback.
-This is usually caused by the floor monitor system being picked up by the microphones.
-With in-ear monitor systems you eliminate that problem.
+All of us have had the unpleasant experience of having a PA system feedback in our ears.
+This is usually caused by the floor monitoring system being picked up by the microphones.
+With in-ear monitor systems, you eliminate that problem.
 That alone is a gift from heaven!

 #4.
 Shorter Time Spent On Sound Checks

-I don't know how many times I have either, as a musician, or as a pastor, listened to the routine of going through and getting monitor levels right when the worship team is setting up.
-Most of that time is eliminated with an in-ear monitor system.
-Each singer and musician is able to control the volume and in some cases the mix of their monitor feed.
+I don’t know how many times I have either, as a musician, or as a pastor, listened to the routine of the sound engineer of going through and getting monitor levels right when the worship team is setting up.
+Most of that time is eliminated with an in-ear system.
+Each singer and musician can control the volume and in some cases the mix of their monitor feed.

 There are two options you can use if you are going to stay with a wired solution.
-I personally do not recommend going this route just because you will be visiting this issue again in a couple of years as technology continues to advance.
+I do not recommend going this route just because you will be revisiting this issue in a couple of years as technology continues to advance.

 The second option is to set up a complete monitor mixing console on the stage.
-Then each musician can mix their own monitor.
-However this is much more expensive and it takes a professional sound technician to set it up.
+Then each musician can mix their monitor.
+However, this is much more expensive, and it takes a professional sound technician to set it up.
 Plus, your musicians are still wired to the system.
 They do not have as much freedom of movement.
 This method is usually used by bands on tour.

 If you are like me, I like to stay with name brand equipment whenever possible because of their track record over the years.
 Shure is one of those brands and so that is the first wireless option I am going to recommend to you.

-I have never had a musician complain when I bought a Shure product for them to use.
+I had never had a musician complain when I bought a Shure product for them to use.

-This in-ear monitor system comes with 2 receivers so it actually is a little less expensive than the Shure option when you are trying to provide in-ear monitors for all the members of your worship team.
+This system comes with two receivers, so it is a little less expensive than the Shure option when you are trying to provide in-ear monitors for all the members of your worship team.

-It also comes with the transmitter and 2 sets of in-ear earbud monitors.
+It also comes with the transmitter and two sets of in-ear earbud monitors.

-Give your church worship team a Sennheiser product and they will think you love them more than any other pastor ever has.
-It is really top of the line.
+Give your church worship team a Sennheiser product, and they will think you love them more than any other pastor ever has.
+It is top of the line.

-I would be remiss if I didn't bring to your attention some less expensive options that have great reviews.
+I would be remiss if I didn’t bring to your attention a less expensive option that has excellent reviews.
 I remember the days when people looked down upon Ibanez guitars because they were Japanese knockoffs.
-Yet they were great guitars and now have a place in the quality guitar market.
+They were great guitars and now have a place in the quality guitar market.

-So here are a couple of options for a wireless in-ear monitor system for church worship that you can consider.
+So here is an option for a wireless in-ear system for church worship that you can consider.

-The Rocket Audio RW2080In Ear Monitor System comes with 4 receivers at a really good price.
+The Rocket Audio RW2080In Ear Monitor System comes with four receivers at an excellent price.
 The reviews that were available showed this system to be something to be considered.
-You get 1 transmitter, 4 receivers, and 4 in-ear monitor buds.
+You get one transmitter, four receivers, and four in-ear monitor buds.